rks101/eglinux/README.md

 ## vi editor

+On your system/distribution, vi or vim (vi improved) may be installed.
+You can invoke this powerful editor either by vi or vim.

-The vi editor has two modes: command mode (for navigating and issuing commands) and insert mode (for editing files in a buffer).
-Press i (to in-place insert) or a (to append) to enter insert mode.
-Use the Escape key to switch from Insert to Command mode.
+The vi editor has two modes:
+1. Command mode (for navigating and issuing commands) and
+2. Insert mode (for editing files in a buffer).
+3. Press **i** (to in-place insert) or **a** (to append) to enter into insert mode.
+4. Use the ESC (Escape) key to switch between Insert and Command mode anytime.

 In insert/edit mode:
 - vi filename.txt, then use i to insert at any place in the buffer, and a to append next to the current place of the cursor
+- Navigation: in comand mode
+-  w → jump forward by a word or punctuation
+-  b → jump backward by a word or punctuation
+-  0 → jump to start of the line
+-  $ → jump to end of the line
+-  :1 → jump to beginning/top of the file
+-  G → jump to the bottom of the file
+-  :n → jump to nth line in the file

 In command mode:
 - :w to save, :wq to save and exit, :q! to exit without save